Australia’s ‘best city’ has a TON to offer to travellers, making it one of the coolest backpacking destinations of 2022.

 • Melbourne CBD – the central business district is packed with cafes, shops, trendy hostels, and loads of epic attractions.
 It’s the perfect base for first-time visitors

-• South Melbourne – this is the budget neighborhood.
+• South Melbourne – this is the budget neighbourhood.
 You can find plenty of affordable hostels here that will save your wallet

 • St Kilda – St Kilda is a historic suburb located in south-eastern Melbourne.
 It offers excellent access to beaches and the city

-We won’t make you wait any longer, let’s have a look at the best hostels in Melbourne!
+We won’t make you wait any longer, let’s have a look at the best hostels Melbourne has to offer!

 The 5 Best Hostels in Melbourne